 NATO’s maritime activities

 The world’s oceans are increasingly busy maritime highways.
 Today, 85 per cent of all international trade in raw material and manufactured goods travels by sea, and tankers carry more than half of the world’s oil.
 The maritime domain is of strategic importance for NATO.
 NATO is determined to help protect its Allies from any possible threats at sea or from the sea.

-- NATO is implementing the Alliance Maritime Strategy that lays out the parameters for NATO's maritime activities.
+- NATO’s Alliance Maritime Strategy, agreed in 2011, clearly identifies the parameters for NATO's maritime activities.
 Drawing from the Strategic Concept, maritime activities can cover collective defence, crisis management, cooperative security and maritime security.